holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.3 Amending Facilitator or Secretary

 A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
-However, no Circle may amend or remove any Purpose, Domain, Accountabilities, or authorities granted to one of these Roles by this Constitution, nor remove the Role entirely.
+However, no Circle may amend or remove any Purpose, Domain, Accountabilities, or authorities granted to one of these Roles by this Constitution, nor remove the Role.

 #### 1.6.4 Surrogates